alperozisik/functions-workshop/docs/1-lab/README.md

 # Create our first application
+In this exercise you will create your very first Functions app, Hello World

 ## Step 1: Create a Virtual Cloud Network
 1. From the OCI Services menu, click **Virtual Cloud Networks** under **Networking**.
 Select the compartment assigned to you from the drop down menu on the left side of the screen(you may need to scroll down to see the dropdown) and Click **Start VCN Wizard**.